kjcpaas/resto-menu-ui/docs/worklog.md

 ## Deployment

-*At this point, I am mentally exhausted as I am pre-occupied by other deliverables this weekend.
-I decided to pause the development for now and continue another day.*
+_At this point, I am mentally exhausted as I am pre-occupied by other deliverables this weekend.
+I decided to pause the development for now and continue another day._

 I finished a very rough and dirty rendering of elements from the API.
 The code needs massive refactoring to conform to Typescript conventions and frontend styling.

 Almost halway into the time, I decided to setup the deployment first as it looks straightforward to do.
 I will use the guide in https://vitejs.dev/guide/static-deploy#github-pages.

+## Adding routing

+I will first add routing so that the right components render based on URL, and users can visit menu element from url.

+We will use [react-router-dom](https://v5.reactrouter.com/web/guides/quick-start) for this.